HeydarovaSevda/Statistics-Problems/README.md

 8.Correlation and Simple Linear Regression

 Problems are organized by topic, with each solution including explanations and step-by-step calculations to offer clarity on the methods used.

+Note: For checking problems and their solutions, please upload MS Word files.